NathanBCE/kubernetes-hackfest/labs/00-lab-environment.md

 ## Classroom Setting

-These labs are designed for delivery in a classroom setting with the **Azure Global Blackbelt Team.** We typically provide an Azure subscription and a Linux VM (jumpbox) for attendees to complete the labs.
+These labs are designed for delivery in a classroom setting with the **Azure Global Blackbelt Team.** We typically provide an Azure subscription for attendees to complete the labs.

 ### Getting Registered